-To measure both the length and radius of a tool, program the measuring cycle TCH PROBE 33 or TCH PROBE 483 (siehe auch "Differences between Cycles 31 to 33 and Cycles 481 to 483" auf Seite 511).
+To measure both the length and radius of a tool, program the measuring cycle TCH PROBE 33 or TCH PROBE 483 (see also "Differences between Cycles 31 to 33 and Cycles 481 to 483" on page 513).
 This cycle is particularly suitable for the first measurement of tools, as it saves time when compared with individual measurement of length and radius.
 Via input parameters you can select the desired type of measurement: